Lord-Raymik/CS121_Lab7/javaGuesser/README.md

 ### constructor (basically main)
 ```
-make String response, set it to the empty string
+make int response, set it to 0
 make Boolean keepGoing, set it to true
 while keepGoing
     call printMenu() to print the menu to the console
-    use input.nextLine() to set response to what the user inputs
+    use input.nextInt() to set response to what the user inputs
     if response is 0
         set keepGoing to false
     if response is 1